 P.S.
 133 William A. Butler

-After school: The community organization, University Settlement provides free after school and summer enrichment programming.
-Kids Orbit also runs a program at the school for pre-k students.
+The University Settlement community organization provides free after school and summer enrichment programming.
+Kids Orbit also runs a fee-based program at the school for pre-k students.
 Parents lead a few clubs such as a French Club on Fridays.